rshavinda/android-canvas/README.md

         **➤ Installation Steps** <br/>

        **ᐅ Step 1.
 Add the JitPack repository to your build file** <br/>
-⠀⠀⠀⠀⠀⠀⠀⠀*Add the following dependency to your app `build.gradle` file:*
+⠀⠀⠀⠀⠀⠀⠀*Add the following dependency to your app `build.gradle` file:*

 ```groovy
 	allprojects {